Water balloon: Yo-yo balloon

-Yo-yo balloons, also known as Yo-yo Tsuris, are a common type of water balloon found at matsuri festivals in Japan.
+Yo-yo balloons, also known as Water yo-yos, are a common type of water balloon found at matsuri festivals in Japan.
 Typically small, round, and colourful, the balloons are filled to a diameter of about 75 mm with air and roughly 45 mL of water.
 The balloon is clipped or tied closed and hung from an elastic string with a finger loop tied at the end.
 This gives them enough weight and bounce to function as a yo-yo, earning them their name.
 The balloons are often won in a game (Yo-yo Tsuri or just yo-yo) where they are set floating in a tub of water.
 Players "fish" for the balloons with a hook at the end of a twisted paper string.
 As the wet paper line breaks easily, the game is often likened to goldfish scooping in terms of difficulty.

 The Wii video game Ennichi no Tatsujin includes a virtual Yo-yo Tsuri game.